rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

   'Welcome to JavaScript';
 {{< /highlight >}}

 JavaScript arrow functions are often used in React applications for keeping the code concise and readable.
 I love them, teach them early, but always try to refactor my functions from JavaScript ES5 to ES6 functions along the way.
-At some point, when the differences between JavaScript ES5 functions and JavaScript ES6 functions are clear, I stick to the JavaScript ES6 way of doing it with arrow functions.
+At some point, when the differences between JavaScript ES5 functions and JavaScript ES6 functions become clear, I stick to the JavaScript ES6 way of doing it with arrow functions.
 However, I always see that too many different syntaxes can be overwhelming for React beginners.
 So I try to make the different characteristics of JavaScript functions clear before going all-in using them in React.
 In the following sections, you will see how JavaScript arrow functions are commonly used in React.

 {{% chapter_header "Functions as Components in React" "react-javascript-functional-components" %}}

 React uses the best of different programming paradigms.
 That's only possible because JavaScript is a many-sided programming language.
-On the object-oriented programming side, React's class components are a great way of leveraging the abilities of JavaScript classes (inheritance for the React component API, class methods and class properties such as `this.state`).
+On the object-oriented programming side, React's class components are a great way of leveraging the abilities of JavaScript classes (inheritance for the React component API, class methods and class properties such as `this.setState()` and `this.state`).
 On the other side, there are lots of concepts from functional programming used in React (and its ecosystem) too.
 For instance, **React's function components** are [another way of defining components in React](https://www.robinwieruch.de/react-component-types/).
 The question which led to [function components in React](https://www.robinwieruch.de/react-function-component/): What if components could be used like functions?

 {{< highlight javascript >}}
 function (props) {